 Phil Hardwick loves a good mystery.
 Early in his career, he solved real ones as a police officer and state investigator.
 These days he’s a professional economic and community developer who spends his spare time writing mysteries.
 He is the author of The Mississippi Mystery Series, a 10-book collection of short novels featuring Jack Boulder, Mississippi’s premier (fictional) private eye, including the latest volume, Letters from Lexington.
 Hardwick’s award-winning column on economic and community development appears bi-weekly in the Mississippi Business Journal.

-Jaden (Beth) Terrell is the author of the Jared McKean mysteries and a contributor to Now Write!
+Jaden (Beth) Terrell is a Shamus award finalist, the internationally published author of the Jared McKean mysteries, and a contributor to Now Write!
 Mysteries, a collection of essays and exercises published by Tarcher/Penguin for writers of crime fiction.
-Terrell is the executive director of the Killer Nashville Thriller, Mystery, and Crime Literature Conference and the 2009 recipient of the Magnolia Award for service to the Southeast Chapter of Mystery Writers of America.
-She is a member of International Thriller Writers, Private Eye Writers of America, and Sisters in Crime.
-The former special education teacher has a red belt in Tae Kwan Do and is certified in equine sports massage therapy.
-Please visit her website: http://www.jadenterrell.com.
+Her short story, “Peace, Sometimes” was included in the short story anthology Killer Nashville Noir: Coldblooded.
+The 2009 recipient of the Magnolia Award for service to the Southeast Chapter of Mystery Writers of America, she is also a member of International Thriller Writers, Private Eye Writers of America, and Sisters in Crime.
+The former special education teacher loves ballroom dancing, has a red belt in Tae Kwan Do, and is certified in equine sports massage therapy.
+She conducts workshops for writers and is a developmental editor and writing coach, specializing in fiction.
+Website: http://www.jadenterrell.com.